protontypes/open-sustainable-technology/README.md

 - [HydroPowerSimulations.jl](https://github.com/NREL-SIIP/HydroPowerSimulations.jl) - Contains extensions on PowerSystems.jl and PowerSimulations.jl to enable enhanced hydropower representations.
 - [OpenHPL](https://github.com/simulatino/OpenHPL) - An open source hydropower library that consists of hydropower unit models and is modeled using Modelica.
 - [WEC-Sim](https://github.com/WEC-Sim/WEC-Sim) - Wave Energy Converter Simulator is an open source code for simulating wave energy converters.
-- [BEMRosetta](https://github.com/izabala123/BEMRosetta) - Used to model hydrodynamic forces in offshore devices like ships, offshore wind platforms and wave energy converters.
+- [BEMRosetta](https://github.com/BEMRosetta/BEMRosetta) - Used to model hydrodynamic forces in offshore devices like ships, offshore wind platforms and wave energy converters.
 - [Capytaine](https://github.com/mancellin/capytaine) - A Python package for the simulation of the interaction between water waves and floating bodies in frequency domain.

 ### Geothermal Energy

 - [pygfunction](https://github.com/MassimoCimmino/pygfunction) - An open source toolbox for the evaluation of thermal response factors of geothermal borehole fields.
 - [geothermics](https://github.com/Japhiolite/geothermics) - Educational repository with Jupyter Notebooks all around the topic of geothermal energy.
-- [energy2d](https://github.com/charxie/energy2d) - Interactive Heat Transfer Simulations for Everyone.
+- [multiphysics](https://github.com/charxie/multiphysics) - Interactive Multiphysics Simulation for Everyone.
 - [OpenGeoSys 6](https://gitlab.opengeosys.org/ogs/ogs) - A scientific open source project for the development of numerical methods for the simulation of thermo-hydro-mechanical-chemical processes in porous and fractured media.
 - [FEHM](https://github.com/lanl/FEHM) - Has proved to be a valuable asset on a variety of projects of national interest including Environmental Remediation of the Nevada Test Site, the LANL Groundwater Protection Program, geologic CO2 sequestration, Enhanced Geothermal Energy programs, Oil and Gas production, Nuclear Waste Isolation, and Arctic Permafrost.
 - [thermo](https://github.com/CalebBell/thermo) - Thermodynamics, phase equilibrium, transport properties and chemical database component of Chemical Engineering Design Library.